danipenaperez/springboot-2-kafka-examples/README.md

 private KafkaTemplate<String, String> kafkaTemplate;
 ```

-The KafkaConsumerConfig is easy readable.
+The KafkaConsumerConfig is.java easy readable.

 ## Running the tests